thinkocapo/willcapio/content/posts/2018-10-19/index.md

 The story of why and how I started to code, and the places it's taken me.

-**2014** started programming in C++ as a hobby
+**2014** I started programming in C++ as a hobby.
+I enjoyed the feeling of creativty and power to fix things myself.
+I realized I was lacking this in my other jobs such as Consulting, where I felt like I was essentially a secretary cross-coordinating lots of teams, always waiting for approval and direction from managers.
+While the work I did was valuable and it solved problems, it left me feeling like I was never fixing things myself.

+*With people*, you have to wait 24-48 hours for a response to the emails you send them.
+*With code*, the computer responds right away.
+This is much more efficient than dealing with humans.
+It felt great.

-**2015** started programming in javascript full-time by leaving my job and moving to Brazil:
+**2015** I started programming in javascript full-time by leaving my job and moving to Brazil:
 ![Brazil Office](./brazil-office.jpg)
-Got an internship at Educare.com.br with these guys:
+I got an internship at Educare.com.br with these guys:
 ![Internship Colleauges](./internship-colleagues.jpg)
-And bit by a dog when I was skateboarding in Argentina:
+and was bit by a dog when I was skateboarding in Argentina:
 ![Dog Bite](./dog-bite.jpg)

 I'm never afraid to take one for the team: